Double Dynamite: Plot

 As it turns out, the bank's auditors have discovered there is $75,000 missing.
 Fearing he will be suspected of the crime, Johnny enlists Emile's help in hiding the money.
 When he tells Mibs about his windfall, she does not believe his story either.
-She finds $20,000, the remainder of what Harris owes Johnny, and goes to see Bob Pulsifer, Jr., the lazy, lecherous son of the bank's founder.
-She offers it to him on condition that he not inform the police about Johnny, but he telephones them anyway.
+She is alone in Johnny's apartment when $20,000, the remainder of what Harris owes Johnny, is tossed through the door.
+Still believing that Johnny stole the money, she goes to see Bob Pulsifer, Jr., the lazy, lecherous son of the bank's founder, and offers it to him on condition that he not inform the police about Johnny, but he telephones them anyway.

+Emile poses as a millionaire and re-deposits the remaining funds in Johnny's bank, on the strategy that it will be the last place the police will look.
+This attracts the attention of R.B.
+Pulisfer, the reclusive head of the Board of Directors, who insists on meeting Emile, hoping for a donation to his charity.
+Emile checks into an exclusive hotel and keeps up the millionaire pose, with Johnny's money.
+R.B. finds Emile refreshing, and their friendship helps to clear Johnny in the end.

 Mibs insists on driving Johnny to Mexico, but they are caught.
 Much to the couple's surprise, the police know that Johnny won the money; instead, they arrest Mibs, as the auditors tracked the $75,000 to her.
 However, Johnny discovers by accident that Mibs's adding machine is malfunctioning: according to it, 2+2=5 and 3+3=7.
 Afterward, Mibs tells a man she thinks is a "reporter" about all the expensive gifts Johnny has given her, only to learn that the man actually works for the IRS.

+Johnny's boss McKissack has been fired for falsely accusing Johnny and Mildred, and ends up taking over Emile's waiter job.